linkoog/automation-test-tool/README.md

         ├── case_http_post.json
         └── case_http_put.json

-You can see the document ‘AutomationTest.doc’ to know more about the automation test tool
+You can see the document ‘AutomationTest.doc’ to know more about the automation test tool.